cdk-patterns/serverless/the-efs-lambda/typescript/README.md

 POSIX permissions are also setup for this File System

 ### Lambda Function
-A simple Python lambda function that interacts with the file system - storing, retrieving and deleting messages
+A simple Python lambda function that interacts with the file system - storing, retrieving and deleting messages.
+This Lambda Function is taken directly from Danilo's blog post, if someone wants to contribute a Node version that would be awesome.
+Otherwise I will refactor over time to Node.

 ### API Gateway HTTP API
 This is configured with the Lambda Function as the default handler for any url you hit.